-- An equipment had an “unreasonably dangerous” defect or fault that caused your bodily injury, and that the defect happened in the product’s design, during the manufacturing, or during shipping or handling of the equipment.
+Equipment had an “unreasonably dangerous” defect or fault that caused your bodily injury, and the defect happened in the product’s design, during the manufacturing, or during shipping or handling of the equipment.

 Who Can Be Held Responsible for a Faulty Product in a Chicago Product Liability Case?